CAFxX/static_asset_server/README.md

 - PNG image files are optimized with optipng/zopflipng, and alternate versions are created in AVIF, WebP and JPEG format (the last one only if the PNG file contains no transparent pixels)
 - JPEG image files are optimized with mozjpeg and their quality lowered to 85; alternate versions are created in AVIF and WebP format
 - GIF image files are optimized with gifsicle, and alternate versions are created in WebP, APNG, PNG (when the image contains a single frame), and JPEG (when the image contains a single frame and no transparency)
+- WebP image files with a single frame: variants are created in AVIF, PNG and JPEG (the last one only when the image contains no transparent pixels)
 - SVG image files are minified using svgo - and are then compressed as other files (see below)
 - JSON files are minified using jq - and are then compressed as other files (see below)
 - JS files are minified using UglifyJS - and are then compressed as other files (see below)